James Brady (columnist): Writing career

 Brady wrote extensively about his experiences as a Marine in Korea, including his 1990 autobiography, The Coldest War, which was nominated for a Pulitzer Prize.
 Other books include the 2003 novel The Marine, as well as the non-fiction books The Scariest Place in the World published in 2005 and the 2007 book Why Marines Fight.
 Over the years, Brady spoke to groups of veterans about what he described as a "forgotten war", one where he went to Korea as an immature 23-year-old, and "Nine months later when I left, I was a grown-up and a pretty good Marine officer."
 Hero of the Pacific: The Life of Legendary Marine John Basilone, about a Marine who was awarded the Medal of Honor for his actions at the Battle of Guadalcanal, was completed days before Brady's death.

 Brady also wrote novels about the fashion and media worlds that provided an insider's insights, including Paris One, Designs and The Press Lord.

-Beginning in 1956, Brady worked for Fairchild Publications, first as a business reporter covering Capital Hill, then as Women's Wear Dailys London bureau chief (’58-’60), Paris bureau chief (’60-‘62), European director (’62-’64) and, once back in New York, editorial director and publisher.
-As WWD’s publisher, he recrafted the publication to reach out to both the clothing industry and the general public, and created the spin-off W, a fashion magazine aimed at the consumer.
+Beginning in 1956, Brady worked for Fairchild Publications, first as a business reporter covering Capital Hill, then as Women's Wear Daily (WWD)'s London bureau chief ('58–'60), Paris bureau chief ('60–'62), European director ('62–'64) and, once back in New York, editorial director and publisher.
+As WWDs publisher, he recrafted the publication to reach out to both the clothing industry and the general public, and created the spin-off W, a fashion magazine aimed at the consumer.
 He was named editor and publisher of Harper's Bazaar in 1971, where his efforts to modernize the title and aim the publication at a younger audience led to his early termination.
 His experiences in fashion publishing provided input for his 1974 book Superchic about the industry, described in a review by Jeannette Smyth in The Washington Post as "his revenge on the fashion world, a way to settle scores with two former employers".